rpm-lab/CSCI5551-Spr25/syllabus.md

 - Strongly encouraged prerequisites:
   - Linear Algebra, Calculus, and Probability
   - Programming fluency in data structures in a classical programming language is essential.
-  - Prior experience with the [Python programming language](https://www.python.org/) is strongly recommended.
+  - Prior experience with the [Python programming language](https://www.python.org/) or JavaScript is strongly recommended.

-- Recommended prerequisites:
-  - CSCI 5511 - Artificial Intelligence I
-  - CSCI 5521 - Machine Learning Fundamentals
-    - Familiarity with concepts from machine learning will be helpful.
-  - CSCI 5551 - Introduction to Intelligent Robotic Systems

 ## Textbook